in 1994, for Carol

 red as menstrual blood.

-Remembering your voice that is always like startled water, I drink the quiet
+Remembering your voice like startled water, I drink the quiet

 of this room.